 About the Finishes

 All the finishes we use are completely non-toxic when dry.
 The finish on toys is certified food-contact-safe oil so it's safe for your little one to put his mouth on them.
 Games and such are finished in a next generation water-based lacquer that gives a very durable, beautiful finish and is much easier on the environment than traditional solvent-based lacquers.
-The finish on cutting boards meets FDA regulations for direct and indirect food contact, and is a blend of oils and waxes.
+The finish on cutting boards is a blend of oils and waxes that meets FDA regulations for direct and indirect food contact.

 About the Wood